-Comedian calls ‘Simpsons’ reference to Apu criticism ‘sad’
+‘Simpsons’ reference to Apu criticism sparks backlash

-NEW YORK (AP) — “The Simpsons” has briefly addressed criticism of its portrayal of its Indian shop owner, Apu, but a comedian who helped spark a conversation about the character calls the show’s response “sad.”
+“The Simpsons” briefly addressed Sunday criticism of its portrayal of its Indian shop owner, Apu.
+But a comedian who helped spark a conversation about the character calls the show’s response “sad” and attacked the show on Twitter for reducing a discussion about racism to political correctness.

 Sunday’s episode featured Marge sharing her favorite childhood book with her daughter, Lisa.
-Marge realizes it’s more racist and offensive than she remembered and attempts to edit it as she reads.
+Marge realizes the book is more racist and offensive than she remembered and attempts to edit it as she reads.
+The story, titled “The Princess in the Garden,” contains stereotypes about people of Irish and Latin American descent.

-Lisa reacts to the story saying, “Something that started decades ago and was applauded and inoffensive is now politically incorrect.
+Lisa reacts to the story by saying, “Something that started decades ago and was applauded and inoffensive is now politically incorrect.
 What can you do?”
-A photo of Apu appears and Marge says, “Some things will be dealt with at a later date” and Lisa adds “if at all.”
+A photo of Apu appears and Marge says, “Some things will be dealt with at a later date” and Lisa adds, “if at all.”

-Comedian Hari Kondabolu wrote the documentary “The Problem With Apu” about how marginalized groups are represented in pop culture.
-He called Sunday’s scene a “jab” at progress .
+Comedian Hari Kondabolu, who wrote the documentary “The Problem With Apu” about how marginalized groups are represented in pop culture, called Sunday’s scene a “jab” at progress .

 Most Read Business Stories